mklueh/sexy-csv/README.md

 # SexyCSV

-Very tiny Java CSV parser based on Java 8 Streaming API.
+Java CSV parser / creator with the goal of providing the leanest API possible - based on Java 8 Streaming API

-Simple to configure.
+Deals with certain edge cases other parsers aren't capable of and does not require pre-processing for metadata trimming.

-### Usecase
+### Use-Case

 You don´t want to rely on rather big libraries such as Apache Commons CSV, dislike their API or lacking features such as line skipping, filling missing cells correctly with null using tabulator delimiter this library might be all you need.